 - Try to re-assert your authority so that person knows you will not be controlled;

-- If you use affirmations, positive affirmations help build confidence.
-Affirmations can be recited any time of day and don’t have to be written down.
+- Affirmations can help change our subconscious.
+They can be recited any time of day and don’t have to be written down.

 In the same way we haven’t got a right to control others, no one has a right to control us.
 The need for anyone to control comes from a life of dysfunctional behaviour.